 Our pond is visited by frogs/newts/Insects/invertebrates/dogs/cats/rabbits/insects – will the treated water be safe for them to drink?

-The actual dye content in the water is very low and will not be harmful.
+The actual dye content in the water is very low and is not harmful.

-Do Dyofix pond dyes help to reduce weed growth as well as algae?
+Does dye help reduce weed growth as well as algae?

 Yes.
-Rooted weeds at the bottom of the pond require sun light to grow in exactly the same way as algae.
-Weeds that have leaves at, or above the surface of the water will be able to benefit from the sun light, so it is recommended that Dyofix pond dyes should be applied in early Spring before the weeds start to grow.
+Rooted weeds at the bottom of the pond require sunlight to grow in exactly the same way as algae.
+Weeds that have leaves at, or above the surface of the water will be able to benefit from the sunlight, so it is recommended that pond dyes should be applied in early Spring before the weeds start to grow.
 Prevention is always better than a cure!

-The weeds in our lake are growing, is it too late to use DyoFix pond dye?
+The weeds in our lake are growing, is it too late to use dye?

 What happens if we put too much pond dye in our water?

 The water will be a deeper shade, and possibly opaque.
 Over time, rainfall will dilute the colour to the point where it will all be gone.
 It can also be diluted by adding more water.
-If emptying the pond is required, the water should be flushed into soil beds – please avoid letting over dyed water get into surface drains or streams.
-Any water getting into a stream or drain will not be harmful, but anyone seeing coloured water flowing by may report this “pollution” to the authorities for investigation.
+If emptying the pond is required, the water should be flushed into soil beds – please avoid letting over-dyed water get into surface drains or streams.
+Any water getting into a stream or drain will not be harmful, but anyone seeing coloured water flowing by may report what they think is pollution to the authorities for investigation.

 Does the pond dye stain?

-In concentrated form, dyes WILL stain hands and clothing, so it is always recommended that gloves should be worn when handling the products.
+In concentrated form, dyes WILL stain hands and clothing, so it is always recommended that gloves are worn when handling the raw products.
 At recommended dilution rates no staining will occur.

 Spillages of the dye on surrounding areas should be washed with copious amounts of water first and strong sunlight should fade any residue.

-Is it safe to swim in water treated with Dyofix pond dyes?
+Is it safe to swim in water treated with Parklink pond dyes?

 Yes.
-All Dyofix Pond products are made using European Food Approved Colours, but give the concentrated dye time to mix into the water before diving in!
+All of Parklink’s dye products are made using European Food Approved Colours, but do give the concentrated dye time to mix into the water before diving in!

 Can we use more than the recommended dose?

-Dyofix can be overdosed by many hundreds of times.
-It is sometimes necessary to add more than the minimum dosage, for example, if the weeds have grown and are getting near to the surface, this is normally 2, 3 or 4 times the minimum, but it depends on just how close to the surface the weeds are.
-There are a few lake owners that want to enhance the look of their lakes and, as with Kew Gardens in 2013, they used 10 times the minimum dose.
+Yes, REGEN-Blue® can be overdosed by many hundreds of times.
+It is sometimes necessary to add more than the minimum dosage, for example, if the weeds have grown and are getting near to the surface (normally 2, 3 or 4 times the minimum dose) but it depends on just how close to the surface the weeds are.
+There are a few lake owners that want to enhance the look of their lakes and use up to 10 times the minimum dose.

-I have seen photographs where Dyofix Pond Blue has been used and this made the water look very blue, why is that?
+I have seen photographs where dye has been used and this made the water look very blue, why is that?

-There can be many reasons, photographs taken as the pond is being dosed, owners deliberately over dosing for effect, even the reflection of a blue sky can make the water look bluer than it actually is.
-It is almost impossible to capture just how pale the water is once coloured.
+There can be many reasons such as the photographs taken too soon after application or the owners deliberately overdosing for effect.
+Even the reflection of a blue sky can make the water look bluer than it actually is.
+It is almost impossible to capture in a photo just how pale the water is once coloured.

-How long does it take for Dyofix pond dye to mix into a pond?
+How long does it take for the dye to mix into a pond?

-This depends on a number of factors.
-The size of the pond – with a very big pond, it may be difficult to reach the middle (without using a boat).
-The “stillness” of the water – the more movement of the water, the quicker the pond dye will mix.
+This depends on a number of factors including the size of the pond and the “stillness” of the water.
+The more movement of water, the quicker the pond dye will mix.
 If re-circulating pumps are used the mixing will take less time.
-The simple movement of fish helps to distribute the Dyofix.
+The simple movement of fish can also help to distribute the dye.

-No. The dye is completely soluble and will pass through pumps and filters very easily.
+No. The dye is completely soluble and will pass through pumps and filters easily.

-Can Dyofix be used with other pond dyes?
+Can dyes be used with other pond treatments?

-Dyofix Pond Blue can be used with other chemicals provided that they are not Chlorine based.
+Yes, dyes can be used with other chemicals provided that they are not Chlorine-based.
 Chlorine will attack the dye by bleaching it and rendering it useless.

 Keep it in a cool, dry place with the lid firmly in place and use it for “topping up” or the following years(s).
-Stored in this way, Dyofix has a long shelf life.
+Stored in this way, Parklink’s dyes have a long shelf life.